namin/holey/README.md

 # Holey

-A Python library for program synthesis and symbolic execution that combines Z3's constraint solving with LLM-guided synthesis.
+A Python library for program synthesis and symbolic execution that combines SMT (Z3, CVC5, ...) constraint solving with LLM-guided synthesis.
 Put holes in your Python code and let `holey` fill them using formal constraints, natural language specifications, or both.

 The symbolic execution is
 inspired by Philip Zucker's blog post [_"Symbolic Execution by Overloading `__bool__`"_](https://www.philipzucker.com/overload_bool/),